| Title: | Chat UI Component for 'shiny' |

 returns an environment containing:

-last_input: A reactive value containing the last user input.
+last_input: A reactive value containing the last user input (a string

 last_turn: A reactive value containing the last assistant turn.